Medicare, Medi-Cal, and Private Insurance

-- Short-term continuous care for focused symptom relief
+- Short-term crisis care for focused symptom relief

-- Respite for up to 5 days to provide relief for caregivers
+- Respite care for up to five days to provide relief for caregivers

 The following services are not covered:

-- Treatment for the terminal illness which is not for palliative symptom management and is not within the hospice plan of care
+- Treatment for the terminal illness that is not for palliative symptom management and is not within the hospice plan of care

 - Care provided by another hospice or home health agency